Jiyasavaliya/Jiyasavaliya/README.md

 ## 🚀 About Me

-I'm learning and building innovative solutions in Data Science and native application development.
+I'm learning and building innovative solutions in Data Science.
 I enjoy exploring new technologies and using my skills to solve real-world problems.

 - 🌱 I’m currently learning Data Science